-which even in its simplest forms always appears to be
+which even in its simplest forms always appears to be associated with complex macroscopic (i.e. multimolec-ular) systems, such as the living cell.

-associated with complex macroscopic (i.e. multimolec-ular systems, such as the living cell.
-As a consequence of the exciting discoveries of "molecular biology", a common version of the subce-question is: Which case first, the previous of the subce-coil? - a modern variant of the old "chicker-and-the-egg" problem.
-The term "first" is usually meant to define a causal rather than a temporal relationship, assoassociated with complex macroscopic fi.e. multimolecdefine a causal rather than a temporal relationship, sho the words "protein" and "suckie acid" may be sub-stituted by "function" and "information".
-The question in this form, when applied to the interplay of nucleic acids and proteins as presently encountered in the living cull, leads ad abaurdum, because "function"
+ular) systems, such as the living cell.
+As a consequence of the exciting discoveries of "molecular biology", a common version of the above question is: Which cave first, the protein or the nucleis work? - a modern variant of the old "chicken-and-thenucleic acids and proteins as presently encountered is the living cell, leads ad absurdum, because "function